goshippo/shippo-python-client/README.md

 This document helps you setup and get started with using the Shippo API in your python project.

-### What is this repository for? ###

-* This repository hold source code for Shippo python wrapper.
-You do not need to use this source code to import the wrapper.
-* Version 1.0

 ### How do I get set up? ###

 * To install from the source file:

-- Navigate to the folder containing the setup.py file and run:
 ```
 #!shell